-Level Marks Description Knowledge of the nature of self-disclosure in virtual relationships is accurate with some detail.
+Level Marks Description • Knowledge of the nature of self-disclosure in online relationships is accurate with some detail.
 4 7-8 Discussion is thorough and effective.
 Minor detail and/or expansion of argument is sometimes lacking.
 The answer is clear, coherent, and focused.
-Specialist terminology is used effectively.
-Knowledge of the nature of self-disclosure in virtual relationships is evident but there are occasional inaccuracies or omissions.
+Specialist terminology is used effectively. • Knowledge of the nature of self-disclosure in online relationships is evident but there are occasional inaccuracies or omissions.
 3 5-6 Discussion is mostly effective.
 The answer is mostly clear and organised but occasionally lacks focus.
 Specialist terminology is used appropriately.
-3-4 Limited knowledge of the nature of self-disclosure in virtual relationships is present.
-2 Focus is mainly on description.
+Limited knowledge of the nature of self-disclosure in online relationships is present.
+2 3-4 Focus is mainly on description.
 Any discussion is of limited effectiveness.
 The answer lacks clarity, accuracy, and organisation in places.
 Specialist terminology is used inappropriately on occasions.

-0 Specialist terminology is either absent or inappropriately used.
-No relevant content.
-1 1-2 The answer as a whole lacks clarity, has many inaccuracies, and is poorly organised.
+Knowledge of the nature of self-disclosure in online relationships is very limited.
 Discussion is limited, poorly focused or absent.
-Knowledge of the nature of self-disclosure in virtual relationships is very limited.
+1 1-2 The answer as a whole lacks clarity, has many inaccuracies, and is poorly organised. • Specialist terminology is either absent or inappropriately used.
+0 No relevant content.